-This article is for “non-resident aliens” who own a US LLC (either directly or through a non-US trust or non-US company).
+This article is for “non-resident aliens” who own 100% of a US LLC (either directly or through a non-US trust or non-US company).
 You’re a non-resident alien if you’re NOT any of the following:

 - A US citizen,

 - A US permanent resident (i.e., a “green card holder”), or

 - Someone who has spent enough time in the US to pass the “substantial presence test.”

 Click here to read about the general US tax consequences for non-US entrepreneurs and the reasons to operate through a US LLC.